Travelers have heard about Cambodia's ancient wonder, but exactly where is Angkor Wat? What does it take to visit?

 Fortunately, visiting Angkor Wat no longer requires bushwhacking with a machete, although there are some temples yet to be reclaimed from the jungle.
 Instead, modern travelers get to enjoy good food and nightlife in Siem Reap before setting off on expeditions.

-Other than travelers to Southeast Asia and archaeologists, it's surprising how many people don't know the location of Angkor Wat.
+Other than travelers in Southeast Asia and archeology enthusiasts, it's surprising how many people don't know the location of Angkor Wat.
 The impressive ruins that make up the world's largest religious monument don't get nearly as much world attention as they should.

 To get to Angkor Wat, you'll need to arrive in Siem Reap (by bus, train, or flight), find accommodation, and get an early start on the ruins the following day.

 The main Angkor Wat site is close enough to Siem Reap to reach by bicycle.
 For those less excited about cycling in Cambodia's sticky heat, catch a tuk-tuk or hire a knowledgeable driver for the day to help you between temples.

 Travelers who are experienced on scooters can grab a map, rent a motorbike, and brave the Cambodian roads between temple sites.
 This option obviously offers the most flexibility, but you'll have to drive with some tenacity.

 Siem Reap International Airport (airport code: REP) is connected to South Korea, China, and major hubs throughout Southeast Asia, including Bangkok.
 AirAsia operates flights to and from Kuala Lumpur, Malaysia.
 For the short distance covered, flights to Siem Reap tend to be on the pricey side.
 Regardless, flying allows you to bypass some rough roads and a gauntlet of scams that plague overland travelers.